Society of United Irishmen: The call from Dublin

-The movement never realised the national directory envisaged in constitution of May 1794.
+The movement never realised the national directory envisaged in the constitution of May 1795.
 Its leadership remained split between the executives of the two organised provinces, Ulster and Leinster.
-In June 1797, they had met together in Dublin to consider northern demands for an immediate rising.
+In June 1797, they met together in Dublin to consider northern demands for an immediate rising.
 The meeting broke up in disarray, with many of the Ulster delegates, fearful of arrest, fleeing abroad.
-In the north, the United societies had not recovered from their decapitation the previous September: from arrests (personally supervised by Castlereagh) that, in addition to Neilson, had netted Thomas Russell, Charles Teeling, Henry Joy McCracken and Robert Simms.
+In the north, the United societies had not recovered from their decapitation the previous September through the arrests (personally supervised by Castlereagh) that, in addition to Neilson, had netted Thomas Russell, Charles Teeling, Henry Joy McCracken and Robert Simms.
 Their removal had opened up the leadership in Belfast to less reliable elements, including government informants.

 The initiative passed to the Leinster directory.
-The southern organisation remained too weak in the summer of 1797 to respond to the call for the immediate action.
-But in the winter of 1797–98 its organisation consolidated in existing strongholds such as Dublin, Kildare and Meath, and broke new ground in the midlands and the south-east.
+The southern organisation remained too weak in the summer of 1797 to respond to the call for immediate action.
+But in the winter of 1797–98, its organisation consolidated in existing strongholds such as Dublin, Kildare and Meath, and broke new ground in the midlands and the south-east.
 In February 1798, a return prepared by Fitzgerald computed the number United Irishmen, nationwide, at 269,896.
-It certain that the figure was not a measure of the number prepared to turn out, particularly in the absence of the French.
-Most would have been able to arm themselves only with simple pikes (of these the authorities had seized in the previous year 70,630 compared to just 4,183 blunderbusses and 225 musket barrels).
+It is certain that the figure was not a measure of the number prepared to turn out, particularly in the absence of the French.
+Most would have been able to arm themselves only with simple pikes.
 The movement, nonetheless, had withstood the government's countermeasures, and seditious propaganda and preparation continued.

-In March 1798, almost the entire Leinster provincial committee were seized along with two directors, MacNevan and Emmet, together with all their papers.
+In March 1798, almost the entire Leinster provincial committee were seized along with two directors, William James MacNeven and Thomas Addis Emmet, together with all their papers.
 Faced with the breaking-up of their entire system, Fitzgerald, joined by Neilson who had been released in ill health from Kilmainham Prison, and the Sheares brothers, resolved on a general uprising for 23 May.
 The United army in Dublin was to seize strategic points in the city, while the armies in the surrounding counties would throw up a cordon and advance into its centre.
 As soon as these developments were signalled by halting mail coaches from the capital, the rest of the country was to rise.

 On the appointed day the signal was duly given, but the rising in the city was aborted.
-The Yeomanry had been forwarned; Fitzgerald had been mortally wounded on the 19th, and on the morning of the 23rd, Neilson, who had been critical to the planning, was seized.
+The Yeomanry had been forewarned; Fitzgerald had been mortally wounded on the 19th, and on the morning of the 23rd, Neilson, who had been critical to the planning, was seized.
 Tens of thousands did turn out across the country, but in what proved to be a series of uncoordinated local uprisings.